zamicol/zamicol.com/pages/words.md

 Megalomania     - obsession with the exercise of power, especially in the domination of others. profligacy      - reckless extravagance or wastefulness in the use of resources. erudition       - the quality of having or showing great knowledge or learning; scholarship.

+# Zami Definitions

+Stochastic terrorism: Agents in power allowing existing danger to grow and doing less than required to stop the violence.

+Stochastic terrorism is taking advantage of latent violence to accomplish goals.
+Purposing acting, including through attrition or acts of omission, in a way that enables latent violence to be more successful is stochastic terrorism.  .
+For example, Team blue took advantage of stochastic terrorism by not reporting that a conference attendy had a gun.
+They also didn't have enough people manning the metal detectors and knew with statistical certainty eventually a nut job would slip in.